bluecaret/family-cookbook/docs/recipe/garlic-parmesan-baked-flounder.md

   - fish
   - flounder
   - parmesan
-excerpt: 'This one-pan baked flounder recipe with garlic, Parmesan cheese, and vegetables is easy and so delicious (thanks to a bold and lemony sauce with Mediterranean spices!)'
+excerpt: "This one-pan baked flounder recipe with garlic, Parmesan cheese, and vegetables is easy and so delicious (thanks to a bold and lemony sauce with Mediterranean spices!)"
 servings: 3
 time:
   prep: 5 mins